bitcoin-computer/bitcoin-computer-bitcore/README.md

 ## About Bitcoin Computer Bitcore

-Bitcoin Computer Bitcore is a community driven effort to produce a readable, reliable and modern Javascript implementation of Bitcoin.
+Bitcoin Computer Bitcore is a community-driven effort to produce a readable, reliable, and modern Javascript implementation of Bitcoin.
 Most current Javascript Bitcoin implementations do not adhere to modern coding standards and are very hard to read as a consequence.
 We want to create a Bitcoin implementation that every JavaScript programmer can read and understand.

 In step one, we want to get the entire codebase to comply with the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
 Step two will be to port the code base to ES6.
-Step three will be to statically typecheck the entire codebase with Facebook’s Flow.
-We suspect we will uncover bugs in the process.
+Step three is statically type-checking the entire codebase with Facebook’s Flow.
+We suspect that we will uncover bugs in the process.

 We are looking for contributors.
 You do not have to be a Bitcoin protocol expert to contribute.
 All you need to be is a good Javascript programmer.
 If you want to help, check out [CONTRIBUTING.md](https://github.com/bitcoin-computer/bitcoin-source/blob/master/CONTRIBUTING.md) or email [clemens@bitcoincomputer.io](mailto:clemens@bitcoincomputer.io).